LalremLian/Mini_Labu_Policy/README.md

 ### PRIVACY NOTICE
-Last updated November 06, 2022
+Last updated November 20, 2022

 This privacy notice for Lalrem Lian B Tlung ("Company," "we," "us," or  "our"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("Services"), such as when you:

-- Download and use our mobile application (Mini Labu), or any other  application of ours that links to this privacy notice
+- Download and use our mobile application (Mini Bawm Labu), or any other  application of ours that links to this privacy notice

 - Engage with us in other related ways, including any sales, marketing, or events